hphelion/documentation/commercial/GA1/commercial.services-map.md

 <area  alt="" title="" href="horizon.html" shape="rect" coords="929,59,1058,103"  style="outline:none;" target="_self"      onMouseOver="showTutorial('Horizon is the dashboard behind OpenStack.
 It is the only graphical interface to OpenStack, so this may be the only component to actually see.', 'horizon.png', '125px', '1000px', 'black')" onMouseOut="hideTutorial('')"/>

 <area  alt="" title="" href="keystone.html" shape="rect" coords="691,204,1073,229"  style="outline:none;"target="_self"
-onMouseOver="showTutorial('Keystone is the OpenStack component that provides Identity, Token, Catalog<br /> and Policy services for use specifically by components in the OpenStack family.
-It implements OpenStack’s Identity API.', 'keystone.png', '210px', '1000px', 'black')" onMouseOut="hideTutorial('')"/>
+onMouseOver="showTutorial('Keystone is the OpenStack component that provides Identity, Token, Catalog and Policy services for use specifically by components in the OpenStack family.
+It implements the OpenStack Identity API.', 'keystone.png', '210px', '1000px', 'black')" onMouseOut="hideTutorial('')"/>